vegetablejuiceftw/voxel-game-engine-prototype/README.md

 The idea was inspired by Karnaugh map method which is used to simplify boolean algebra exressions.

-Meshing can be improved by allowing faces to overlap and extend over undefined (culled) space as shown in next image.
+Meshing can be improved by allowing faces to overlap and extend over undefined (culled) space as shown in next the image.

 <img src="http://i.imgur.com/jYJ1E5f.jpg" width="500" />